Palliative Medicine/Palliative Care (MSc/PgDip)

 The Postgraduate Diplomas offer students the option to study palliative medicine/care in either adults or children.
 Students choosing the full paediatric option must be working in paediatrics and will be required to choose the 3 paediatric modules as their optional modules and tailor their assignments to paediatric practice.

-Each year of the Diploma has a 2-3 day compulsory residential teaching block.
+Each year of the Diploma has a 2-3 day compulsory contact session.
 The residential teaching block allows topical issues to be discussed in small groups.
 During group work students are expected to actively contribute to the group discussion/activity.
-The residential teaching block for each year is held in
+Compulsory contact sessions for each year are held in Cardiff in Wales (and in other centres across world, when the geographical distribution and numbers of students permit).
+Most years teaching is also held in Bangalore in India.

 A holistic approach to patient care is adopted throughout with an emphasis on reflective practice where the student is encouraged to consider all aspects of their patients’ care.
 Different topics in palliative care are studied through a series of relevant articles, available through the Internet, which are categorised as "recommended reading" as well as additional "themed reading".
 Students will be asked to identify key areas for their own learning from this resource and select the themed reading material that meets their learning needs as well as identifying their own resources.

-Module topics include: Pain and symptom control; psychosocial care; understanding the evidence: ethics and law; HIV and AIDS; end-stage cardiac; end stage respiratory; neurological; end stage renal disease; communication skills; oncology and haematology.
+Core Modules; Pain and symptom control; psychosocial care; understanding the evidence: ethics and law; Palliative Care service organisation.
+Optional modules include HIV and AIDS; end-stage cardiac; end stage respiratory; neurological; end stage renal disease; communication skills; oncology and haematology.

 The MSc Stage

-Two residential teaching blocks are offered to ensure that the student’s project is carefully planned and to provide students with core knowledge regarding research methodology and critical appraisal.
+Two contact sessions are offered to ensure that the student’s project is carefully planned and to provide students with core knowledge regarding research methodology and critical appraisal.

-The first, 5-day, residential teaching block takes place early in the year.
+The first, 5-day, compulsory contact session takes place early in the year.
 It is designed to give a sound basic knowledge of both research methodologies and critical appraisal skills.
 Interactive and problem-based teaching techniques are employed to enhance the learning opportunities for both individuals and the group as a whole.

-The second, 2-day, residential teaching block is held later in the year.
+The second, 2-day, contact session is held later in the year.
 This reviews the progress that students have made in completing your data collection and provides you with support for writing up of the dissertation, including the effective presentation of your data.

-The initial 5 day teaching block is compulsory, and the second 2 day teaching block is strongly recommended.
+The initial 5 day contact session is compulsory, and the second 2 day contact session is strongly recommended.

-a rigorous qualitative review of published literature relevant to the practice of palliative medicine.
+- a rigorous systematic review or meta-analysis of published literature relevant to the practice of palliative medicine or palliative care.

-The dissertation forms the only assessment for this phase.
+The dissertation forms the only assessment for this module.
 Successful completion, in conjunction with success at Postgraduate Diploma leads to the award of the MSc in Palliative Medicine/Care.

 The continuation fee for the dissertation in MSc in Palliative Medicine/Care (payable only if the student goes into the third year) is £617 for Home/EU and overseas students.